 The school is open to receive applications for admissions from the parents of all children.
 Applications must be made on the Local Authority Common Application Form.
 This form must be returned to the Local Authority.
 Applications received after the closing date will only be considered after all those received by the closing date.

-Children with a Statement of Special Educational Need or with an Education, Health and Care Plan (EHCP) naming Esh C.E.
+Children with an Education, Health and Care Plan (EHCP) naming Esh C.E.
 (Aided) Primary School will always be offered places.